j-gd/goal_coding/README.md

 # Goal Coding

- An interface to simplify Jupyter notebook management
+ An experimental interface to:

-## Problems investigated

-#### Easily switching the display between 2 modes of Jupyter operation

-Development: where it's useful to see the result of each action
-Release: the checks shouldn't be displayed so the notebook is easier to read

-#### Making the notebook code higher level

-Hide object manipulations

-#### Learning by doing: using tab completion as cheat sheet to learn commands
+### Make notebooks more readable

+* Make notebooks higher level: encapsulating best of class approaches, managing notebook objects

+* Provide 2 modes of operation: dev (debug/intermediate display) and production (no intermediate display)

+### Capture best of class methods

+### Help teach data science and Python

+Goal-oriented tab completion and syntax description

-## Pros & cons found so far
+## Learnings so far

+### Making notebooks more readable, encapsulate best of class approaches, PROD and DEV modes

+The approach looks promising.
+Would need to implement on a project to test further.

 ### Managing objects

 #### Pros

-Simplify the interface, make it higher level
+* Simplify the interface, make it higher level
-Faster to perform manipulations on a single object
+* Faster to perform manipulations on a single object

 #### Cons

 A little more verbose to use objects the standard way: g.o['object_name']

 ### Tabbing to discover functionality

 #### Pros

-Simplify discovery of functionality
+Simplifies discovery of functionality

 #### Cons

 Jupyter tabbing seems to break sometimes

+### Help teach data science and Python

+It seems more impactful to capture best known methods to improve a data scientist's skills, than to teach basic data science and Python skills, as a fair amount of knowledge would be needed to use this library.

 ## How to use

-Clone this project and run Goal Coding Demo.ipynb
+Run Goal Coding Demo.ipynb